Our research highlights the key barriers and enablers to help people professionals improve LGBT+ workplace inclusion

 Ensure the wording of policies and procedures is gender neutral.
 For example, paternity, maternity, shared parental leave and adoption leave policies should be explicitly inclusive of same gender partners and non-binary people.

-Have a Transitioning at Work policy which sets out how the organisation will support staff during their transition to the gender they identify as.
+Have policies such as a transitioning at work, diversity, equal opportunity and anti-bullying which set out how the organisation will support staff to live and work in the gender they identify as.
 Stonewall provides comprehensive guidance for employers on trans inclusion at work.

 Useful contacts and further reading